 We are a Nonprofit

-Shō is an imprint of Hohm Press, a nonprofit publisher of spiritual literature, health books, and poetry.
-We seek to support the efforts of emerging and established poets alike and to introduce them to a wider audience.
+Shō is an imprint of Hohm Press, a nonprofit publisher of spiritual literature, poetry, and poetry translations.

 Please consider subscribing or donating.
 And if you’re a working poet, send us your work.